Camilla and Marc

-CAMILLA AND MARC is an Australian women's fashion label launched in 2003 at Australian Fashion Week by Sydney-based brother and sister Camilla Freeman-Topper and Marc Freeman.
+Camilla and Marc is an Australian women's fashion label launched in 2003 at Australian Fashion Week by Sydney based brother and sister Camilla Freeman-Topper and Marc Freeman.
 Its style has been described as masculine tailoring with feminine silhouettes.
 Vogue Australia defined the brand hallmarks as a combination of luxurious fabrics, colourful prints and eccentric details.

 History

 Camilla Freeman-Topper (born 1981) studied fashion at Whitehouse Institute of Design, Sydney, before winning a scholarship and spending a further year training at Accademia italiana in Florence, Italy.
-Marc Freeman (born 1979) trained in engineering and a masters of commerce at UNSW before they started the brand together.
+Marc Freeman (born 1979) trained in engineering and a masters of commerce at University of New South Wales before they started the brand together.
 Freeman manages the brand and business, while Freeman-Topper focuses on design.